frantisekfarka/ac21007_lab/lab01/README.md

         There is a package description in the file *lab01.cabal* However, you do not need to concern yourself with contents of this file

-    2. Initialize new development environment (sandbox) for a package and configure the package (in this order):
+    2. Initialise new development environment (sandbox) for a package and configure the package (in this order):

        ```
        $ cabal sandbox init
        $ cabal configure
        ```
-    3. Now the environment is prepared and you can instruct cabal to biuld and run the executable for you:
+    3. Now the environment is prepared and you can instruct cabal to build and run the executable for you:

        ```